Natural Bath Essences for All Seasons

-As the warm days of early autumn become a distant memory, daylight is reduced to just a few hours, night-time temperatures plummet, and mornings bring icy rain, frost and wind, a hot bath becomes an increasingly desirable prospect.
-It can be wonderfully warming and comforting, and it is possible to make it even more enjoyable by adding natural herbal essences.
-Herbal bath essences can evoke the sent of summer in the depths of winter.
-And on the contrary, spicy aromas, appropriate for winter, can be delightfully relaxing and uplifting, and enhance the enjoyment of the season.
-By using different herbal ingredients, one can get creative and experiment with mixing various scents.
+A warm bath can be wonderfully relaxing and comforting any time of the year, and it is possible to make it even more enjoyable by adding natural herbal essences.
+Herbal bath essences can evoke the scent of summer in the depths of winter.
+And on the contrary, spicy aromas, appropriate for winter, can be delightfully relaxing and uplifting, and enhance the enjoyment of warmer seasons.

-2. Heat from the water also systemically relaxes the muscles, soften collagen in ligaments and improve ‘musculoskeletal function’.
-This is responsible for pain-relieving and improved flexibility effect of bathing.
+Heat from the water also systemically relaxes the muscles, softens collagen in ligaments and improves ‘musculoskeletal function’.
+This is responsible for pain-relief and improved flexibility effects of bathing.

 So how does one take a bath?
 The medical advice for a healthy person is that the water temperature should be 38-40C, and the duration of the bath 10-20 minutes.
 The older is the person, the cooler should be the temperature and the shorter the bathing time.

 Therapeutic and mood-enhancing effects of taking a bath can be increased by using natural bath essences.
 Here are some recipes using simple ingredients that can be collected from the garden or are widely available from health food shops and online suppliers.